Is a Correction Looming Ahead for EOG Resources Inc. (EOG)

 Is It Worth Investing in EOG Resources Inc. (NYSE :EOG) Right Now?

-The average price from analysts is $63.82.
-EOG currently public float of 579.46M and currently shorts hold a 1.32% ratio of that float.
-Today, the average trading volume of EOG was 4.42M shares.
+The average price from analysts is $63.82, which is $25.33 above the current price.
+EOG currently public float of 579.36M and currently shorts hold a 1.32% ratio of that float.
+Today, the average trading volume of EOG was 4.35M shares.

 EOG’s Market Performance